 - Fill with cold, fresh water to just above the beans.
 There should still be 1 to 1-1/2 inch space between beans/water and top of container to allow for expansion in the freezer.

 - Seal and label with the date and type of bean.
 A piece of masking tape and a permanent marker work fine.

 - Place in the freezer.
 They keep for many months this way.

 - Defrost before using in any recipe that calls for canned beans (1 1/2 c. = 1 15oz. can)

-4/25/11 update: For clarification, I DO always drain the water that the beans cooked in before freezing- we’ve found that the first water the beans are in causes the stomach problems usually associated with beans (from releasing phytotoxins).
-If I’m using the beans the same day, I either do a quick soak or cook like I describe here, but drain the initial water before proceeding with the recipe.
-Bottom Line: You absolutely DO NOT want to ingest the initial cooking/soaking water to avoid the phytotoxins (or sugars, or whatever…), aka “the bean problem.”
+Update on Soaking: for clarification, I DO always drain the water that the beans cooked in before freezing (clearly listed in the directions) – the first water the beans are soaked or cooked in causes the stomach problems usually associated with beans.
+The freezing seems to act like further soaking and we haven’t noticed any difference between soaked overnight and not.
+However, if I plan to use the beans the same day, I will often do a quick soak and always drain the initial water before proceeding with the recipe.